Cheap Flights to Belgium

 Belgian culture is very unique in that different regions have different cultures and customs.
 Northern Belgium is primarily Dutch influenced, Southern Belgium is mostly influenced by France, and the Northeast is mostly influenced by Germany.
 Below are some general etiquette tips that are applicable to all of Belgium.

 - DO dress conservatively.

 - DO wear dark, conservative suits with white shirts and silk ties to a business function, if you are a man.
 Men should wear laced-up shoes, not loafers.
 Business suits or a blouse and skirt are acceptable for women.
-Shoes should always be polished.
+Shoes should always

 2. Table Manners